Fighting In The Dark

 I feel really bad that this is the country where anybody's children live.

 I think about trans people.
 Gay people.
 Disabled people.
 Black people.
-People marginalized because of their appearance or ethnicity or religion everywhere.
+People everywhere marginalized because of their appearance or ethnicity or religion.
 In my more enlightened moments I even think of all the people who voted for this, many of whom are going to get smashed themselves, because a machine built to devour people won't stop until it runs out of people to devour.
 A majority of voters asked for it, and it sure looks like we're all going to get it, but those who already have it bad are going to get it worst.

 The Republicans promised us very clearly and very loudly that if they won, we would all grow old in a fascist dictatorship led by the worst person in the world, run by creepy religious bigots in an apocalyptic death cult.
 And here we are.